 5. Mineral And Rust Deposits

 Mineral and rust deposits are two of your regular types of tap damage.
-If you see any visible signs of any of these on the surface of faucets, the tap needs repair or replacement.
+If you see any visible signs of any of these on the surface of the faucets, the tap needs repair or replacement.
 Mineral deposits can lead to further damage contingent on the type of water entering your home.
 Vinegar and lemon juice can be used for hard water and rust issues.

 6. A Squeaky Handle

 If your bathroom sink keeps on making a squeaking sound, this is an indication of your faucet stem being worn down.
-You can use plumber’s grease to coat the handle stem once the faucet is taken apart.
+You can use the plumber’s grease to coat the handle stem once the faucet is taken apart.

 A reliable plumbing service can assist you with faucets that are in disrepair and fix the problem in no time.
 It’s always best practice to call a professional for any plumbing-related issues.